money-on-chain/Areopagus-Governance/README.md

  _(*) Note:_ [ENV] should match one of the `truffle.js` configured environments, `dev` for local.

+At the end of the deployment the addresses of the most relevant contracts will be displayed.
+If you are interested in another contracts you should look inside some files depending if the contracts is upgradeable or not.

 Any of them will display at the end all the address relevant to the deploy.
 You should write them down to later use it in the deploy of your own system.

+## Settings: config.json file

+- _unblockAt_: Timestamp of the first threshold that should be passed before the system is unblocked.
+- _unblockUpgradesAt_: Timestamp of the first threshold that should be passed before the system governance updates are unblocked.

 ## Run an EVM compatible blockchain node locally